maxxiimo/the-front-end-manifesto/chp8-device-detection.md

       end
     end

-Now, in addition to our mime type, we have designated a specific view path as the location to find our mobile views, but with  this new folder structure in place there really no longer is a need for a mobile mime type.
+Now, in addition to our mime type, we have designated a specific view path as the location to find our mobile views.
+With this new folder structure in place there really is no need for a mobile mime type.
 More importantly, with a common mime type we can now use the same views for both desktop and mobile devices through Rails [template inheritance][] – your application will default to regular views when mobile views are not available.
 This is especially useful when making an existing app mobile friendly; a little bit at a time.

 **Step 3**: To complete the mobile views reorganization, delete the mime type we defined from the previous section (it can be found in `mime_types.rb`), and remove the `request.format = :mobile` line from the `prepare_for_mobile method`.